How to Boost Your WiFi Signal: Increase Your WiFi Speed

 Routers broadcast over a variety of wavelengths and channels, and the channels available to your network are determined by the WiFi standard your router and devices support.

-The WiFi standards change from year to year, with the most recent standard being 802.11ac (catchy name, right?).
+The WiFi standards change from year to year.
 The common standards you’ll see on the market (or printed on your router) are:

 - 802.11ax (WiFi 6)

 The newest WiFi standard, 802.11ax, more commonly referred to as WiFi 6, is exceedingly fast and is considered to be a revolution in the world of WiFi.
 If your router doesn’t have any of the above standards printed on it, you may have an extremely outdated router that is slowing down your internet.